 "Reassuring them that they are loved!"

-Several people suggested that it helps to remind yourself not to take things personally when your loved one says hurtful things or yells.
-It can be upsetting, too, to work hard and have your efforts not succeed.
+Several people suggested reminding yourself not to take things personally when your loved one says hurtful things.
+It can also be upsetting when your hard work does not seem to succeed.

 "I have to tell myself it is not personal.
 I get very emotional and remind myself it is not him.
 It is the disease talking."